laurabaldassari/2019-500/slides/class06/README.md

 ## Today's Agenda

 1. Project Details and Presentation of the 11 studies not yet discussed
+2. Some Project Tips
-2. Discussion of Rosenbaum Chapters 7-8
+3. Discussion of Rosenbaum Chapters 7-8
-3. Discussion of Homework 3
+4. Discussion of Homework 3
-4. A new Case Study
+5. A new Case Study

 ## Project Details